Clean Air Strategy

 To implement these measures businesses told us that they require access to funding as well as access to awareness campaigns and training events.

-On the general engagement side it was felt that more could be done to inform residents on how the Council carries out air quality monitoring, with a similar number of people saying that it an important thing to do to inform decisions and understand the impact on health.
+On the general engagement side it was felt that more could be done to inform residents on how the council carries out air quality monitoring, with a similar number of people saying that it an important thing to do to inform decisions and understand the impact on health.

 Several people made comments relating to the number and location of air quality monitoring sites.
-During a review in 2021, the Council has since doubled the number of NOx diffusion tube monitoring locations, as well as started a trial of continuous air monitors which have the potential to give real-time data on particulate matter levels.
+During a review in 2021, the council has since doubled the number of NOx diffusion tube monitoring locations, as well as started a trial of continuous air monitors which have the potential to give real-time data on particulate matter levels.

 The final consultation question was about what Chorley Council should be doing to tackle climate change.
 155 people left comments for this section.